top of page

 roadrecon auth --access token <eyJ0hg<SNIP>sh>

-Then you can pull data including conditional Access policies
+Then you can pull data, including Conditional Access policies

 roadrecon gather